Register to vote in time to have your say this May

-Although the elections are not until May, Cheshire East Council is already making plans to help you stay safe while casting your vote.
 There are a number of ways to have your say in the May elections – you can vote in a polling station, by post or by appointing someone you trust to vote on your behalf, which is known as a proxy vote.

 “If you have recently turned 18 or moved house, perhaps as a student moving back home, it is particularly important that you act to ensure that you are registered to vote.

 “If you were registered to vote in the last election and your details have not changed, you don’t need to take any action.
 If in doubt, you can check with the council’s election team on 0300 123 5016.”

 Voters have a range of options for casting their ballot – in person, by post or by appointing someone they trust to vote in their place, known as a proxy vote.

 For those who choose to vote in person, polling stations will be open from 7am to 10pm on 2 May.
 The deadline for completed postal vote applications to be received by the elections team is 5pm on 17 April 2024, and the deadline for receipt of completed applications for a proxy vote is 5pm on 24 April 2024.

 For information on the PCC elections, how to register to vote, or how to apply to vote by post or by proxy, voters can visit the Electoral Commission website.
 This page will continue to be updated ahead of the polls.